deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 *BRIANNA* is the district attorney in the case where *MARJORIE* is the key witness.
 She's a tough dog in the courtroom, but caring and cautious when she speaks with *MARJORIE*.

-She visits the house each day to prepare *MARJORIE* for her testimony and on the fifth day, she rescues *MARJORIE* after she knocked out *CALVIN*.
+She visits the house each day to prepare *MARJORIE* for her testimony and on the fifth day.

 She doesn't have much character progression.
 Her character is used to tell the back story of the murder through her talks with *MARJORIE* and as the last safe resort and trust in the juridical system in the last scene.

 * Age: 42

-* Gender: cis female
+* Gender: cis female or non-binary

 * Height: 173 cm